Package 'jackknifeR'

 Description

-This function creates jackknife samples from the data by sequentially removing d observations from the data, calculates correlation between the two variables using the jackknife samples and estimates the jackknife correlation coefficients, bias standard error, standard error and confidence intervals.
+This function creates jackknife samples from the data by sequentially removing d observations, calculates the correlation, and estimates bias, standard error, and confidence intervals.

 Usage